elbaggarilab/elbaggarilab.github.io/research.md

 and quasi-1D compounds.
 These systems are a rich playground for studying phenomena such as charge and orbital order, superconductivity, phase separation, ferroelectricity and quantum criticality.

-We are also interested in fundamentally understanding the nature of phase transitions by means of direct visualizations.
+We are also interested in fundamentally understanding phase transitions by means of direct visualizations.
-For example, we succeeded in seeing topological defects and phase fluctuations in charge order stripes and how they alter long range ordering.
+For example, we succeeded in seeing topological defects in charge-ordered stripes and how phase fluctuations alter long range ordering.

 Building on this, our lab will develop a platform to image non-equilibrium transitions and metastable